-WELCOME TO SINGLE PREMIUM LIFE INSURANCE
+WELCOME TO SINGLE PREMIUM LIFE INSURANCE PLANS

 If the liquid assets are not needed for retirement or investments and are earmarked for heirs or your favorite charity, then exploring single premium life insurance makes sense and can serve as a grand protector.